-The same 6% applies, though it is charged on a pro-rata basis, since the last 10-year charge.
-So if five years have passed, you'll pay 3%, and if only one year has passed then 0.6% is charged.
+The same 6% applies, although it's charged on a pro-rata basis, since the last 10-year charge.
+So if five years have passed, you'll pay 3%, and if only one year has passed, you'll pay 0.6%.

 Example: tax on discretionary trusts

 Say Carla is transferring her £500,000 property into a trust.

 She hasn't used any of her £325,000 personal allowance in the past seven years.
 So £175,000 of her property's value is subject to 20% tax on setting up the trust, resulting in a £35,000 bill in the first year.

 The assets are revalued every decade.
 The property value increases to £750,000 in the first 10 years - this is subject to a 6% tax, less the £325,000 allowance.
 So the tax bill would be 6% of £425,000, for a total of £25,500 after 10 years.

 Five years later, the trust is closed.
 In that time, the property value has risen to £800,000 - however, the rules allow the initial value of the property at the start of the 10-year period to be used.
 So, it would be £750,000 minus the allowance, which again comes to £425,000.
 It's only been five years, so the 10-year tax rate of 6% is halved to 3%.

 This means 3% tax is payable on £425,000, for a total of £12,750 as an exit charge.